Heading to Kauai soon? Here are all the places I wish I had known about before I went.

 - Hanalei Coffee Roasters: One word: breakfast!
 Get the waffle and make sure to use the coconut syrup!

 - Dolphin Sushi Market: You’ll see Dolphin Restaurant from the road, but for me the real eats were the takeaway poke and sushi at the back door fish market.

 - Postcards Cafe: fresh, local organic foods – a great lunch option.

 - St. Regis Princeville: It has been called one of the most beautiful resorts in the whole world.
 I can’t say I disagree with that given the location and the excellent service.
 A splurge stay — if nothing else come and enjoy the views via a drink at the bar.

 - Poipu Beach: This gorgeous stretch of sand reminds me more of the other Hawaiian islands (not a bad thing) and the sunsets are incredible (of course.)

 - Spouting Horn: This natural lava tube has water forced into it during high tide or large swells, creating a spout of water up into the air and often a noise that sounds like a low whistle.
 It is worth checking out if you’re nearby, but I wouldn’t drive to this part of the island just to see it.

 - Kauai Tree Tunnels: Wow – this was a spectacular surprise driving across Kauai.
-It is a canopy of Eucalyptus trees that is quite scenic to drive under.
+It is a canopy of Eucalyptus trees that are quite scenic to drive under.
 It is located on Maluhia Road just outside of Koloa town.

 - Napali Coast Boat Tour: I can’t recommend enough seeing the Na Pali coast from the water.
 While there are some boat ride options that leave from the north, I recommend the one I experienced which leaves from Port Allen in the South.